mustardamus/akrasia-jekyll/_posts/2014-02-21-hostel-hop-features-and-wireframes.md

 ### User Profile

 This is what other people see when visiting your profile.
-Your basic information like ineterests.
+Your basic information like interests.
 It displays your friends and also in which hostels you were before.